 Holy Land Pilgrimage

-A unique Holy Land Pilgrimage Tour organized by the Crossroads Initiative will depart for Jerusalem on December 27, 2013 and conclude on January 6, 2014.
+A Holy Land Pilgrimage Tour organized by the Crossroads Initiative is a distinctive experience.
 Here are some of the details of this one in a lifetime trip led by Catholic Theologian, historian, and biblical scholar, Dr. Marcellino D'Ambrosio.
 For exact itinerary and other information not on this page, please scroll to the bottom and click on the links to the Pilgrimage to the Holy Land main page.

 Where are we going?
 What can we expect? - Click here!